Business and Reconciliation

 Tools and resources developed to help businesses respond to the Truth and Reconciliation Commission of Canada’s Call to Action #92

-The Thunder Bay Chamber of Commerce acknowledges that The City of Thunder Bay has been built on the traditional lands of the Ojibwa peoples of Fort William First Nation, original signatories to the Robinson Superior Treaty of 1850, and we recognize the significant contributions of the First Nations, Inuit and Metis peoples to our heritage, social, cultural, spiritual and economic wealth.
+The Thunder Bay Chamber of Commerce acknowledges that The City of Thunder Bay has been built on the traditional lands of the Anishnawbe peoples of Fort William First Nation, original signatories to the Robinson Superior Treaty of 1850.
+We recognize the significant contributions of the First Nations, Inuit and Metis peoples to our heritage, social, cultural, spiritual and economic wealth and are committed to advancing economic reconciliation under the Truth & Reconciliation Commission’s Call to Action #92

 The Thunder Bay Chamber of Commerce is a signatory of the Thunder Bay Anti-Racism and Inclusion Accord and is a devoted advocate for advancing diversity and inclusion in our community.